 Alongside reflective strips, or as an alternative, you can buy lights.
 A light like this is essential if your kid rides their bike at dusk.

 These illumination gears come in a range of different shapes and sizes.
 Popular types include bike wheel lights and front and bicycle rear lights.
 These usually use LED lights to make you more striking to oncoming traffic.

 At Bobbin, we offer the button light set that you can attach to any part of the bike frame.
 It comes with white lights for the front of the bike and red for the rear, giving visibility of up to 700 metres.

 Now you’ve heard all the options, will it be the:

-The great thing about bike accessories is that it’s an the more, the merrier situation.
-Accessories help to reflect the fun that your child has on their bike to the outside world.
+The great thing about these accessories is that it’s a “the more, the merrier” situation.
+Overall, they help to reflect the fun that your child has on their bike to the outside world!